isomerpages/imda-codesg/_in-community/1-by-community-for-community.md

 ---
-layout: leftnav-page-content
-title: By Community, For Community
+title: 'By Community, For Community'
 permalink: /in-community/by-community-for-community/
-breadcrumb: By Community, For Community
+breadcrumb: 'By Community, For Community'
-collection_name: in-community

 ---

 By Community, For Community are various ground-up projects by individuals or corporates to promote computational thinking and making for different communities.